pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Show connection info of current or persistent WBEM connection.

-      This subcommand displays all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided.
+      This command displays all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided.
 If NAME not supplied, a list of connections from the connections definition file is presented with a prompt for the user to select a NAME.